 Research your interests in advance – and plan

 Many of the bigger motorhome shows can be quite intimidating in terms of size and scale.
-It’s perfectly possible to wander around aimlessly trying to look at everything, only to end up exhausted and without any firm conclusions at the end of the day!
+It’s perfectly possible to wander around aimlessly trying to look at everything, only to end up exhausted and without any abiding lessons or firm conclusions at the end of the day!

-So, have some key things you want to see and check out noted in advance.
+So, have some key things you want to see and check out their locations in advance.
 Go to those stands or exhibitors as a priority and ignore everything else until you have put a tick against each of your priority interests.

 Consider taking some food

-There is almost always plenty of catering at these events and it can be of good quality but it can also sometimes become extremely crowded.
+There is almost always plenty of catering at these events and it can be a perfectly reasonable quality.
+But the food concessions can also sometimes become extremely crowded.

 If you don’t mind queuing up for food and losing time while you are doing so, that’s great.
 However, if you’d prefer to spend your time looking at motorhomes, rather than the stranger in front of you in the food queue, consider taking a picnic.